What are the differences between the different triggered campaigns?

 The messages for API triggered broadcasts are received every time the API trigger is sent (or manually triggered), to people meet your target conditions.

 It is possible to change a segment triggered campaign so that it sends more than once if the users re-match (exit and re-enter the trigger segment).
-Contact our support team for more details.
+Here's some additional documentation about re-enterable campaigns for more details.

 Inside a segment triggered campaign, filters are only evaluated after delays pass.
 For example, if you have a 5 day delay before the first message in your campaign, the filter will only be checked after 5 days— when it's time to receive that message.